Ketanag15/Login_Form/README.md

 This is the Project Structure.

-  index.html       # The main login page
+  index.html    - The main login page.
-  success.html     # The page displayed after a successful login styles.css       # Contains all the styling for the login form script.js        # Contains all the JavaScript logic for validation and API calls
+  success.html  - The page is displayed after a successful login. styles.css    - Contains all the styling for the login form. script.js     - Contains all the JavaScript logic for validation and API calls.

 To run this project.